-Spam emails are generally, but not always, marketing emails sent to you without consent.
-It is email that you don’t want and didn’t ask for, and its content can cause embarrassment and distress.
+Spam emails are emails sent to you without your knowledge or consent, which often contain marketing.
+It is email that you don’t want and didn’t ask for, and its content can cause annoyance, embarrassment and even distress.
 However, it’s worth remembering that the sender generally doesn’t target recipients personally.
 The same spam email can be sent to millions of people at the same time and the addresses can often be guessed.

 Not all marketing emails sent without consent are spam emails.
 Marketing emails can be sent without prior consent by organisations who obtained your email address when you bought something from them and are advertising similar products or services.
 However, these marketing emails must abide by strict rules regarding their content and provide you with the opportunity to opt out.